Non-Euclidean geometry and games

 - A Slower Speed of Light and Velocity Raptor are games based on Einstein’s special relativity theory (but where the speed of light is slower, making the relativistic effects more visible).
 Special relativity is based on Minkowski geometry, which is different from Euclidean geometry, and is related to hyperbolic geometry.

-- Non-Euclidean Worlds engine — this video starts with Circle Limit by M. C. Escher, which is indeed based on non-Euclidean (hyperbolic) geometry.
+- CodeParade has created a viral video Non-Euclidean Worlds engine — this starts with Circle Limit by M. C. Escher, which is indeed based on non-Euclidean (hyperbolic) geometry.
 However, the most of the video presents a plain old affine manifold with boundary.
+The later Hyperbolica dev blogs of course use non-Euclidean geometry, and are the most visually polished ones (Non-Euclidean geometry explained and Spherical geometry is stranger than hyperbolic).

 - In early 2021 we see an influx of “non-Euclidean Minecraft” videos.
 These videos are usually made with the “non-Euclidean Minecraft mod”, which is not an actual name of the mod, but rather they are using the Immersive Portals mod (which allows constructing portals and impossible spaces) and/or the Pekhui mod (which, in combination with Immersive Portals, allows constructing recursive spaces and similarity manifolds in general).
 It appears that they use the term “non-Euclidean” because of “non-Euclidean Worlds engine”, and because they think that they get more viewers this way (which does not seem to be actually true —lots of people are confused by this).
 Sometimes the youtubers clearly do not know what non-Euclidean means at all (for example, the only weird phenomenon is that the chickens are huge).